 5. Be Careful When Eating in Restaurants or Avoid It

 Although it’s always important to eat homemade food when you have specific food allergies, it’s always reasonable to eat out once in a while.
-However, since you have a food allergy, you have to be careful when you eat out.
+However, since you have a food allergy, you must be careful when eating out.

 6. Avoid Accidental Cross-Contamination When Cooking

 Always ensure absolute cleanliness when preparing food for people with allergies—Wash hands after touching ingredients that can cause an allergic reaction.
 Also, before cooking, clean all cookware, utensils, and surfaces that come into contact with ingredients that could cause an allergic reaction.